Relayium

 How is this different from rsync?

-Both do incremental one-way mirroring, but relayium sync runs over a pinned TLS connection with no SSH account required (daemon direct), authenticates the two machines by certificate fingerprint, and verifies every file with SHA-256.
+Both do incremental one-way mirroring, but relayium sync runs over a pinned TLS connection with no SSH account required (daemon direct), authenticates the two machines by certificate fingerprint, and SHA-256 verifies every file it transfers.
+Like rsync's default, a file whose size and mtime already match on the receiver is skipped rather than re-hashed.
 It's the same transfer engine as relayium's other modes.

 Does sync delete files on the receiver that I removed from the source?